 Children in developing countries are among those hardest hit by climate change.
 They’re experiencing the effects every day, but they are the least to blame for the changes.

-Earlier in 2012, we asked small groups of children in some of the countries most affected by climate change how changing weather affected their lives.
+In 2012, we asked small groups of children in some of the countries most affected by climate change how changing weather affected their lives.